 Cold, Pain, and Allergy Medications (Over-the-Counter)

 For the safety of a mother and her developing baby, it is important to know which over-the-counter medications for the common cold, pain, and allergies are safe to use during pregnancy.
 Common medications that should be avoided include ibuprofen (Advil), aspirin, and herbal remedies.10 Herbal remedies tend to be unregulated so potential risks are unknown.
-Medications that are known to be safer for use during pregnancy includes acetaminophen (Tylenol), diphenhydramine (DPH or Benadryl), pseudophedrine (Sudafed), and loratadine (Claritin).10 Doctors recommend products that contain as few chemicals or ingredients as possible to minimize all risks.10 Additionally, even if a female believes a product to be safe for use during pregnancy, the best option is to consult a doctor for options.
+Medications that are known to be safer for use during pregnancy include acetaminophen (Tylenol), diphenhydramine (DPH or Benadryl), pseudoephedrine (Sudafed), and loratadine (Claritin).10 Doctors recommend products that contain as few chemicals or ingredients as possible to minimize all risks.10 Additionally, even if a female believes a product to be safe for use during pregnancy, the best option is to consult a doctor for options.

 A special “drug” case to consider is that of corticosteroids.
 Normal gestation lasts approximately 35 to 40 weeks from the day of conception; however, there is a possibility that a mother can go into labor earlier than expected.
-Receiving corticosteroid injections may help boost lung function for babies born early (approximately between 29 to 34 weeks) increasing the baby’s chances of survival by up to 40%.11 The period between two and seven days of birth shows the greatest boosts in babies’ health after corticosteroid injections.
+Receiving corticosteroid injections may help boost lung function for babies born early (approximately 29 to 34 weeks) increasing the baby’s chances of survival by up to 40%.11 The period between two and seven days of birth shows the greatest boosts in babies’ health after corticosteroid injections.
 Other benefits may include reduced chances of brain hemorrhaging and intestinal problems.11

 The risks associated with corticosteroids are mitigated when use is limited to a single injection.
 Side effects only tend to occur if steroids were introduced at very high doses or early in the pregnancy.11 Mothers should constantly consult their doctors to determine the best options for themselves and their babies.

 Research on the effects of marijuana usage during pregnancy is limited, yet there are still some noteworthy observations to address.
-A large study conducted on over 12,000 females did not find statistical correlation between birth defects and marijuana use.12 Conversely, other studies conducted report associations between a pregnant female’s marijuana use and the birth weight of a baby.
+A large study conducted on over 12,000 females did not find a statistical correlation between birth defects and marijuana use.12 Conversely, other studies conducted report associations between a pregnant female’s marijuana use and the birth weight of a baby.
 Prenatal exposure to marijuana has been linked to decreased in utero development (or development while the baby is still in the mother’s uterus).
 Frequent users may put their developing baby at the risk of slow fetal growth or premature birth.12 Other studies indicate possible ties between marijuana use and neurological development, such as in some cases where babies show unusual responses to visual stimuli, crying, and shaking.4 Further research suggests the possibility that prenatal exposure to marijuana can affect learning ability and emotional control in children, but more research is still needed to definitively draw conclusions.12 It remains the best advice is to abstain from marijuana use completely while pregnant, as with any other drug.
 If any concerns arise, one should always immediately consult a doctor.

 MDMA, otherwise known as 3,4-methylenedioxymethamphetamine or ecstasy, is a synthetic drug often used to invoke feelings of warmth, euphoria, and pleasure.
 Additional side effects may also include increased anxiety, lowered ability to sleep, and decreased cognitive function.
 For females who are pregnant, ecstasy should still be avoided because it is able to pass through a female’s placenta to the developing baby.
 Data collected from females who used ecstasy during their pregnancy revealed that after a four-month checkup, babies had decreased motor function along with slow and delayed movements.13 There was also a correlation found between the severity of the developmental complications and the frequency and intensity of drug use.
 Further research indicates that ecstasy use while pregnant promotes excessive neuron growth in the brain, which may result in a tendency towards increased stress and anxiety, decreased attention span, or hyperactivity.14